pthiem/java-plsql-bridge-code-generator/readme.md

 Execute your code.

 <a name="integrating_spring"/>
-# Integrating with a Spring
+# Integrating with Spring

 * Not yet implemented.
 * You can help!
-* Need to extend templates (annotation usage) and for new target platform option.
+* Need to extend templates (annotation usage) and for new target platform option (i.e. Add "Service" import and annotation to package class).
+* Should be a few lines of code, but testing is required.
 * Need to extend the executor to get the data source correctly.

 <a name="integrating_web_service"/>